actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

 * Make it difficult to make mistakes e.g
         * protected masters, https://github.com/blog/2051-protected-branches-and-required-status-checks
         * Coding guidelines backed up by CI checks
-* Make your naming make sense if something is called build_X and it actually deploys_X then change the name to deploys_X if possible to reduce confusion
+* Ensure your naming conventions makes sense, if something is called build_X and it actually deploys_X then change the name to deploys_X if possible to reduce confusion
 * Have all relevant accounts setup and ready
 * Nobody should be able to do something bad to an environment unless they are dead set on doing so i.e.
     * Use safety harnesses